 - Get a free consultation and the total cost of treatment.

-- Work with the dental practice team figure out coverage.
+- Work with the dental practice team to figure out coverage.

 - Contact your insurance company before treatment to confirm everything.